- Stay Safe From Coronavirus

 Call 911 or go to the emergency room right away if you’re having a medical emergency or if you have:

-- Trouble breathing — or if your lips or face look blue
+- Trouble breathing — or if your lips or face look pale, gray, or blue (depending on your skin tone)

 - Severe chest pain